software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > Create the "Product Backlog" project for the project as instructed above.
 Make sure that the project is public.

-Each Sprint should have a separate Sprint Backlog for the Sprint's tasks.
-Let's create a project for the Sprint 1 Backlog.
+Next, we need a Sprint Backlog for the Sprint's tasks.
+Let's create a project for the Sprint Backlog.
 Create a project similarly as with the Product Backlog project.
-Name the project "Sprint 1 Backlog".
+Name the project "Sprint Backlog".
 We can use the default "Todo", "In progress" and "Done" columns for the project.
-Make sure that project is pulic as we did with the Sprint Backlog project.
+Make sure that project is pulic as we did with the Product Backlog project.
 The project will be empty for now, but we will add some tasks for the project after the Sprint Planning event.

 {: .important-title }

 > Exercise 6
 >
-> Create the "Sprint 1 Backlog" project for the project as instructed above.
+> Create the "Sprint Backlog" project for the project as instructed above.
 Make sure that the project is public.

 ## The README file